Making change happen: corporate volunteers’ impact in sustainable development

 The United Nations International Volunteer Day for Economic and Social Development (IVD), observed every 5 December, was established by the United Nations General Assembly through Resolution 40/212 of 17 December 1985.
 IVD is to commend volunteerism in all its facets and to pay a special tribute to people's participation in making a difference locally, nationally and globally.

-To celebrate IVD 2014 in New York, the United Nations Volunteers (UNV) programme has gathered a group of volunteers, corporate volunteering actors, volunteer-involving organizations, and other stakeholders to bring to the attention of the international community the commitment of private sector to positively impact the implementation of the post-2015 sustainable development agenda through corporate volunteering.
+To mark IVD 2014 in New York, the United Nations Volunteers (UNV) programme gathered a group of volunteers, corporate volunteering actors, volunteer-involving organizations, and other stakeholders to bring to the attention of the international community the commitment of private sector to positively impact the implementation of the post-2015 sustainable development agenda through corporate volunteering.

-Focusing on the recognition and celebration of corporate citizens' participation and engagement in making a difference through corporate volunteering, the event will launch IMPACT 2030, a global collaboration between the United Nations (UN) and the private sector created to mobilize corporate volunteers to directly and substantially contribute to achieving the UN Sustainable Development Goals by 2030.
+Focusing on the recognition and celebration of corporate citizens' participation and engagement in making a difference through corporate volunteering, the event launched IMPACT 2030, a global collaboration between the United Nations (UN) and the private sector created to mobilize corporate volunteers to directly and substantially contribute to achieving the UN Sustainable Development Goals by 2030.

 Corporate volunteering has great potential to address development challenges, and as such it has been recognized and encouraged by the UN in different occasions.
 UN General Assembly Resolution 66/67 "welcomes the expanding involvement of the private sector in support of volunteerism, and encourages its further engagement through the expansion of corporate volunteering and employee volunteer activities", and UN General Assembly Resolution 67/138 "encourages Member States to promote, where appropriate, further engagement of the private sector, through the expansion of corporate volunteering and employee volunteer activities, as well as increased coordination between the private and public sectors".